-In July 1929 The Highland Park Press reported that for the “first time in history” a father and sons had all received their Eagle Scout rank at the same Court of Honor.
-This may be true since Herbert R. Smith, then the adult (over 18) Scoutmaster of Troop 33 of Highland Park, and his two sons, Herbert D. (14) and Alan (13) each were recipients of the award.
-It should be noted that there were earlier father and son (singular) combinations.
-The Greater Cleveland (Ohio) Council records a father and son combination as early as 1921.
-At first, the Eagle Award was available to those who completed twenty-one merit badges, adult or youth.
-In 1936 it became a full-fledged rank.
+In July 1929, The Highland Park Press reported that for the "first time in history," a father and sons had all received their Eagle Scout rank at the same Court of Honor.
+This may be true since Herbert R. Smith, then the adult (over 18) Scoutmaster of Troop 33 of Highland Park, and his two sons, Herbert D. (14) and Alan (13), each was recipients of the award.
+It should be noted that there were earlier father and son (singular) combinations, and the Greater Cleveland (Ohio) Council records a father and son combination as early as 1921.
+At first, the Eagle Award was available to those who completed twenty-one merit badges, adult or youth, and in 1936 it became a full-fledged rank.
 By 1952 persons over 18 (adult) could not be awarded Eagle rank.

 Financially, the first year of the North Shore Area Council was a success.
-The year (1927) ended with an excess of $45 in the bank.
-It had seen $7,139 in income with $7,092 in expenses.
+The year (1927) ended with an excess of $45 in the bank, and it had seen $7,139 in income with $7,092 in expenses.

-In addition, twenty-five adults had earlier that year completed a Council Officer Training Conference in Chicago.
+In addition, twenty-five adults had completed a Council Officer Training Conference in Chicago earlier that year.

 In 1929 254 Scouts attended Ma-Ka-Ja-Wan.
 318 Scouts attended in 1930.